About Lakota

 Criminal Records

-The criminal records system in Nelson County encompasses various types of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
+The criminal records system in Nelson County covers various types of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
 The Nelson County Sheriff's Office maintains these records, which are accessible to the public under the North Dakota Open Records Statute.
 Background checks can be conducted through the North Dakota Bureau of Criminal Investigation, which provides statewide criminal history information.
+Residents can request these checks to obtain criminal records, which are essential for employment, housing, and other legal purposes.

 Vital Records